Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 **Rule:** If a task is done more than twice, it must have a written "How-To" guide.

-SOPs are stored in Aibos Atlas under the relevant project category.
+SOPs are stored in Google Drive under **Operations/SOPs/** for organizational procedures, or in the project's `/docs` folder for project-specific procedures.

 **Minimum SOP for any recurring task:**